Pages

 Five Healthy Coping Mechanisms during COVID-19

-These healthy coping mechanisms helped me through early on in the pandemic, and I should be talking about them (consider them recommendations.):
+These healthy coping mechanisms helped me through early on in the pandemic, and I should be talking about them (consider them recommendations.)

-- Listening to podcasts, primarily John Siuntres’ Word Balloon outta' Chicago, my go-to podcast for in-depth, sportscaster-style interviews with comics creators.
+Primarily, I dig John Siuntres’ Word Balloon outta' Chicago, my go-to podcast for in-depth, sportscaster-style interviews with comics creators.
 I found Sasha Wood's Casually Comics on YouTube hilarious, irreverent, pithy and sexy.

 No comments: